neroist/BreakFast-Application/README.md

-# BreakFast-Application
+# BreakFast Application
 A GUI application for getting breakfast recipes.
-Made with ❤️ with the BreakFast API, Python, and Pyside6.
+Made with ❤️ with Python, the [BreakFast API](https://github.com/MariiaSizova/breakfastapi), and Pyside6.